Hastings church to get new hall as part of more than $500,000 Govt spend on Samoan churches

 "Pacific peoples in the regions value their churches and the significant role they play in their local communities," he said.

-However the funding announcement was described by New Zealand Taxpayers' Union spokesman Louis Houlbrooke as the Government exploiting taxpayer money for the sake of its re-election campaign.
+However, the funding announcement was described by New Zealand Taxpayers' Union spokesman Louis Houlbrooke as the Government exploiting taxpayer money for the sake of its re-election campaign.

 "This kind of hyper-targeted spending can only be read as vote-buying," he said."

-The Napier & Hastings Samoan Assembly of God Community is the other Hawke's Bay applicant to benefit from the funding, receiving $402,373 for projects at Kings House Church Napier and the Hastings Samoan Assembly of God Community Trust.
+The Napier & Hastings Samoan Assembly of God Community is the other Hawke's Bay applicant to benefit from the funding, receiving $402,373 for projects at King's House Church Napier and the Hastings Samoan Assembly of God Community Trust.